 OpenLM Database Configuration Form – KB3025

 OpenLM software supports the use of leading database systems as its storage base.
-The OpenLM Server is configured by default to use the FireBird embedded DB.
-It could also be configured to use the MS SQL Server or MySQLdatabases which are very popular in organizations.
+The OpenLM Server is configured by default to use the Firebird embedded DB.
+It could also be configured to use the MS SQL Server, MySQL, MariaDB databases which are very popular in organizations.

 In this guide we will explain the different options available in the OpenLM Database Configuration form.